Prisoner reentry programs and financial education

 Prisoner reentry programs often include personal financial education within a variety of other life skills classes.
 This may be in prisons, jails, or community programs.
 They may include money management in a variety of ways, but the rationale is much the same:

 Why prisoner reentry programs include personal financial education:

-- With most offender reentry programs, an ultimate goal is to reduce the recidivism rate.
-(The SVORI Initiative reports that, “In the US, over 600,000 individuals are released from prisons and jails each year.
-It is estimated that approximately two-thirds are re-incarcerated within three years.”)
+- With most offender reentry programs, the ultimate goal is to reduce the recidivism rate.
+(In the US, over 600,000 individuals are released from prisons and jails each year, according to the SVORI Initiative.
+Approximately two-thirds are re-incarcerated within three years, according to estimates.”)

 - Having stable finances contributes to a more stable life and lifestyle.
 This can be illusive for ex-offenders.
 Being financially stable can also be a big element in self-worth.